CMS comparison 2025: The most popular content management systems

 Dreamweaver: The Creative Cloud’s web design software

-Looking at the statistics from W3Tech, one alternative to source-based content management systems stands out: Many website owners prefer to build their own website from scratch using the Dreamweaver HTML editor.
-The web design software, originally developed by Macromedia and now distributed by Adobe Systems, is available to users from the Creative Cloud (CC) as a proprietary product for macOS and Windows.
+Looking at the statistics from W3Tech, one alternative to open-source content management systems stands out.
+Many website owners prefer to build their website from scratch using the HTML editor from Dreamweaver.
+The web design software, originally developed by Macromedia and now distributed by Adobe Systems, is available to Creative Cloud (CC) users as a proprietary product for macOS and Windows.

-For graphic editing of website and mobile content, Dreamweaver combines a WYSIWYG editor with a high-performance coding engine.
-This makes diverse functions like syntax highlighting, automatic code integration, validation, and a browser preview in real time available to developers.
-In addition to HTML 5 and CSS, the software supports web standards like PHP, Java, JavaScript, ASP, or XML, as well as the CSS preprocessors SASS, Less, and SCSS.
+For the editing of visual elements of websites and mobile content, Dreamweaver combines a WYSIWYG editor with a high-performance coding engine.
+This makes diverse functions like syntax highlighting, automatic code integration, validation and browser previews available to developers in real time.
+In addition to HTML 5 and CSS, the software supports web standards like PHP, Java, JavaScript, ASP and XML, as well as the CSS preprocessors SASS, LESS and SCSS.
 A modern, responsive web design can be implemented using the integrated CSS framework Bootstrap.

-Due to the extensive range of functions and comparatively high cost for a user license, the high-performance software is primarily directed toward professional users and agents.
-More information as well as a description of the attractive alternative to CMS can be found in our article on the topic.
+Due to the extensive range of functions and comparatively high cost for a user license, the high-performance software is primarily directed at professional users and agents.
+For more information on Adobe Dreamweaver and a description of appealing alternatives based on open source, check out our article on Dreamweaver alternatives.

-In addition to the big, well-known CMS, systems have been developed in recent years that aren’t as widespread, but still have an active community behind them.
-For some projects or approaches, these CMS can be exactly the right thing - even if they’re not interesting to most users.
-In addition, the presented CMS provides important features from which even the big competition can profit.
+In addition to the big, well-known content management systems, some new systems have appeared in recent years.
+While they aren’t as widely used, they do have an active community behind them.
+For some projects or approaches, these CMS may be exactly the right thing, even if they’re not that appealing to most users.
+What’s more, the CMSs presented below provide important new ideas that even the big competition can profit from.

 Craft

-While other CMS rely on premade themes to make the design as easy as possible for beginners, Craft assumes that professionals would rather write their HTML and CSS code themselves.
+While other CMSs rely on pre-made themes to make the design as easy as possible for beginners, Craft assumes that professionals would rather write their HTML and CSS code themselves.
 This approach means that the entire system is very tidy.
-The code of the website stays neat and the structure of the stored files is also logically organized: Instead of using chronologically ordered folders, Craft users specify rules for which file type belongs in which directory.
+The website code stays neat, and the structure of the stored files is logically organized.
+Instead of using chronologically ordered folders, Craft users create rules that specify which file type belongs in which directory.

-Craft also has a clear backend where content editors can easily find their way around and get new articles online.
-There have also been individual plugins developed for the sleek CMS that extend its range of functions.
-That the CMS was developed for professional developers is reflected in the pricing: If you’re only creating a website for yourself, you can get a free license.
-But if you want to develop websites for other users, you’ll have to purchase a license.
+Craft also has a clearly structured backend where website operators can easily find their way around and put new articles online.
+Individual plugins have also been developed to extend the range of functions offered by the sleek CMS.
+The CMS was developed for professional developers, and this is reflected in the pricing.
+If you only want to create a website for yourself, you can get a free license.
+But if you want to develop websites for others, you’ll have to purchase a license.

 Pros | Cons |